Jeff Golden: Career

 Golden has spent 25 years in public broadcasting, print journalism, politics, and mediation.
 For 10 years, he was the host for Jefferson Public Radio’s show Jefferson Exchange, from 1997-2007.
 This award-winning daily talk and interview program aired on NPR’s largest regional network in Southern Oregon and Northern California.

 The show was described by the website as a "lively two-hour interactive program devoted to issues facing the State of Jefferson, the Northwest, the nation and the world.
 In the first hour, Jeff trades views with callers on a wide range of topics.
 In hour two, fascinating guests join in the discussion."

 Golden left the radio show in June 2007 to explore a candidacy for the United States Senate in the 2008 election.
 After opting to not run in August 2007, he started a new independent radio program called Immense Possibilities Radio (IPR).
 The purpose behind IPR, as describe by PERC.org, is to "strengthen civic involvement and harness the power of talk radio for quality, open-minded dialogue.
 By bringing individuals together on the air, Golden wants to minimize conflicts over ideology and focus on ‘what works.’"

 Politics

 Golden served as County Commissioner for Jackson County, Oregon from 1987-1991.
 During this time, he became involved in the spotted owl controversy and petitions for his recall circulated among logging advocacy groups.
 One result in the wake of the controversy was his nomination for the John F. Kennedy Library Foundation Profile and Courage award, the nation's most prestigious honor for elected public servants Golden was the first nominee from Oregon.

 In 1990, after narrowly losing to fourth-term Republican incumbent Lenn Hannon for a seat in the State Senate, Golden took the position of Bill Bradbury’s Chief of Staff in 1993.
 Bradbury was President of the Oregon Senate at the time.

 In July 2007, Golden announced his intention to run against Gordon Smith for the US Senate seat for Oregon.
 Golden stepped out of the election in August 2007.

+In February 2026, Golden announced he will not be running for a third term in the Oregon State Senate.